50 Years of Building Thousands of Beautiful Pools in San Diego ×

 Variable speed pumps have special motor controllers that adjust the speed and flow rate as needed to maintain energy-efficient water filtration.
 On top of enjoying winter energy savings, you can also rely on the pump to run itself with minimal monitoring.
 Programmable settings and smartphone controls make it possible to adjust the run time easily during winter weather surprises.
 You’ll also enjoy similar benefits during the summer when you may need to run the pump more often.

 If you need advice on any aspect of pool maintenance, reach out to the experts at San Diego Pools, the pros with decades of experience.
-We’re the San Diego swimming pool contractor families have trusted for more than 40 years to turn their dreams into reality.
+As a trusted pool builder San Diego homeowners rely on, we’re the San Diego swimming pool contractor families have trusted for more than 40 years to turn their dreams into reality.
 Give us a call today to learn about our high-quality services.